52North/sensor-web-tutorial/docs/9_7_helgoland_client.md

 ![HelgolandDiagramEmpty.png](images/HelgolandDiagramEmpty.png "Helgoland Diagram")

 1. Here you can adjust the language (currently supported languages are English, German and Portuguese)
-1. Here you can start the process of chosing timeseries data to be presented in the diagram
+1. Here you can start the process of choosing timeseries data to be presented in the diagram

 > ####### Activity 2
 >